 Want to play sports in college?
 You have lots of options.
 Students interested in playing college sports need to consider your options early.
+It is the responsibility of the student and family to complete the necessary steps to be considered for college sports.
 See below resources for the important information you will have to attend to.

 NCAA – The National Collegiate Athletic Association

 Division I is the biggest and most competitive NCAA division.
 Colleges that compete in Division I must offer scholarships, many of them full, to their student-athletes and will expect a rigorous commitment from their athletes.